 Just as with any other kind of direct response marketing, chatbots are offering customers the chance to respond directly and give companies a ton of information about engagement and conversion.

->See also: 8 predictions for digital marketing in 2017
+>See also: 8 predictions for digital marketing

 The principles of direct response marketing haven’t changed – only the ways in which we apply those principles.